 - 1. Cluster and cross-over trials: we will use adjusted effect sizes as reported in included studies.
-If studies do not report adjusted effect sizes, we report these studies narratively.
-In the case of any cross-over trials, we will extract data from the first treatment period only. - 2.
+If studies do not report adjusted effect sizes, we report these studies narratively. - 2.
 Multiple arms: we will analyse separate comparisons.
 We will not attempt to pool treatment arms or split control groups.
 If studies include different 'doses' or 'intensities' of the same intervention versus a control, then we will attempt to pool intervention arms after consulting with topic experts as to the relevance of this approach to practice. - 3.
 Multiple measurements: we will not attempt to pool multiple measurements over time in meta-analyses.
 We will present short-term and long-term outcome data separately.